gokberkotlu/market-app/README.md

 # **E-COMMERCE MARKET APP**

-This application build in React.
-In application, items are fetched from json-server.
+Application build in React and items are fetched from json-server.
 Also items can be listed by desired parameters like brand, tag, date, price, type.
 Redux is used for state management.

 ![](public/screenshots/landing-page-screen.png)